United States twenty-dollar bill: Biden administration

 In January 2021, White House Press Secretary Jen Psaki claimed President Joe Biden would accelerate the Tubman redesign.
 However, a 2022 internal department message from the Treasury Secretary, Janet Yellen, reaffirmed the 2030 debut originally planned by the Trump Administration.

+Second Trump administration

+In July 2026, Treasury Secretary Scott Bessent stated in an interview that the placement of Tubman's portrait on the $20 note is no longer planned.